anicholakos/complete_fxos_tutorial/source/episode02.rst

 One point to note here: One may argue about why a simple application like this needs heavy frameworks like jQuery and jQuery Mobile.
 Can’t we just get going with our plain simple HTML coded by hand?
-Yes you can.
+Yes, you can.
 My intention here is not to demonstrate optimum coding techniques but to show you that you can use your existing frameworks while coding Firefox OS apps.
 The idea is to indicate to the reader that all the tools/frameworks that he/she is used to should be used as needed.

-So moving on to the UI part, focus on **lines 14-30** for the user interface.
+So, moving on to the UI part, focus on **lines 14-30** for the user interface.

-* **Line 21** declares the input field that we shall use to allow for the user to enter the pincode.
+* **Line 21** declares the input field that we shall use to allow for the user to enter the ZIP code.
 Note that we make good use of HTML5 attributes like placeholder and autofocus.
 The placeholder attribute is a good way to specify what needs to be entered in the input (like a hint).
 It saves a lot of real estate on a small mobile screen.